ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ## Multi-character Namespaces {#multi-char}

-Multi-character namespaces can be registered specifically for use in this format.
+Multi-character namespaces can be registered specifically for use in this format, see {{iana-cons}}.
-They are assigned by IANA using the "IETF Review" policy defined by {{RFC8126}}.
+The registration policy requires the development of an RFC, which SHALL define the name, purpose, processes, and procedures for maintaining the tags using the namespace registered.

-This policy requires the development of an RFC, which SHALL define the name, purpose, processes, and procedures for maintaining the subtags.
+(This subsection uses BCP 14 language to describe the requirements on the information interchanged indirectly by providing requirements on the RFC registering a namespace and the principles of its evolution.)

 The maintaining or registering authority, including name, contact email, discussion list email, and URL location of the registry, MUST be indicated clearly in the RFC.